-Hou's rating as of 1 December 2014 was 2673 (world #70).
+Hou's rating as of 1 January 2015 was 2673 (world #70).
 She is the #2 woman in the world after Polgár, but only by 2 points in this rating list, the closest approach by any female player ratings-wise to Polgar since she entered the top 100 in 1989.
-Hou is also the 8th ranked player overall in China and #13 in Asia.
-Her rapid rating is 2600 while her blitz rating is 2704 (world #45, women's world #2), only the second woman after Polgár to reach 2700 in blitz.
+Hou is also the 9th ranked player overall in China and #14 in Asia.
+Her rapid rating is 2614 (women's world #2) while her blitz rating is 2704 (world #45, women's world #2), only the second woman after Polgár to reach 2700 in blitz.
 On 1 January 2015, she exited the Girls list, ending a domination of that division as world's #1 Girl (ie: female Junior U20) that started in January 2008, when she was 13, and lasted for 84 months

 Article about Hou being the youngest female GM: http://www.chessbase.com/newsdetail...
 Live rating: http://www.2700chess.com/women * http://www.fide.com/component/conte... ** http://www.worldmindgames.net/en/ne...